Mary Shelley's Frankenstein (film): Plot

 Returning to Geneva to marry Elizabeth, Victor learns that his younger brother William has been murdered.
 The Frankensteins' servant Justine is blamed and hanged by a violent mob.
-The creature makes his survival known to Victor and soon abducts him, demands the creation of a female companion for him, promising in return to leave Victor and humanity in peace.
-Victor gathers his tools.
-When the creature insists that he use Justine's body, Victor breaks his promise.
-The creature exacts revenge on Victor by killing his father, During Victor’s wedding night, the creature breaks into Elizabeth's bridal suite and rips out her heart.
+The creature makes his survival known to Victor and abducts him, admitting that he is the killer.
+He demands the creation of a female companion for him, promising in return to leave Victor and humanity in peace.
+Victor agrees, but when the creature insists that he use Justine's body, he is horrified and breaks his promise.

-Victor races to bring Elizabeth back to life.
+The creature exacts revenge on Victor by killing his father, and then, during Victor's wedding night, he breaks into Elizabeth's bridal suite and rips out her heart.
+Seized by grief and obsession, Victor races to bring Elizabeth back to life.
 He stitches her head and hands onto Justine's body and reanimates her as a disfigured, mindless shadow of her former self.
-The creature appears and demands Elizabeth as his bride.
-Victor and the creature fight.
+The creature demands Elizabeth as his bride, leading to a fight with Victor.
 Realizing what has been done to her, Elizabeth ends her existence by setting herself on fire.
 Victor and the creature escape as the mansion burns.

 Back in the Arctic, Victor tells Walton that he has been pursuing his creation for months to kill him.
 Victor dies of pneumonia.
 Walton later discovers the creature weeping over Victor's body, having lost the only family that he has known.
-The crew prepares a funeral pyre, but this cremation ceremony is interrupted when the ice around the ship cracks.
+The crew prepares a funeral pyre, but the ice around the ship cracks.
 Walton invites the creature onto the ship, but the creature chooses to remain with the pyre.
 He takes the torch and burns himself alive with Victor's body.
 Walton orders the ship to return home, avoiding repeating Victor's mistakes.